 I bet you already know that back surgery is hazardous.
 More than 70% of operations fail to solve the problem even with modern techniques.

 While taking drugs will not only cost you a fortune, it might contain harmful chemicals as well.
-The good news is there’s a much simpler alternative, and it will only cost you a minute and minimal effort.
+The good news is there’s a much simpler alternative like mid back stretches, and it will only cost you a minute and minimal effort.

 According to one online poll, it is estimated that:

-Ironically, low back pain can be a result of too much activity or not enough.
-Some of the prominent causes of low back pain include:
+Ironically, back pain can result from too much activity or not enough.
+Some of the prominent causes of back pain include:

 - Herniated disks

 - Spinal stenosis

 Middle Back Pain Prevention